s4ysolutions/matica-srpska/README.md

 The CLI to parse the dictionary from PDF to JSON, CSV, or TXT is available in the [convertor](https://github.com/s4ysolutions/matica-srpska/blob/main/convertor) directory.

+### TODO:
+ **A tool for community to fix the errors in the dictionary.**

+ - [ ] Create a database of the raw data read from the PDF: chunks, positions, and the mappings.
+ - [ ] Create an API to read the data from the database.
+ - [ ] Create an API to modify the mappings.
+ - [ ] Create a Web UI to modify the mappings.

 # Dictionary origin

 The dictionary is based on the 2011 edition of the Matica Srpska dictionary, which is